techinessoverloaded/iOSAppDevBasics/enums.md

 1134
 ```

-Now that we have seen about Enumerations in Swift, let's move on to see about Protocols in Swift.
+Now that we have seen about Enumerations in Swift, let's move on to see about Type Casting in Swift.

 <a href="https://techinessoverloaded.github.io/iOSAppDevBasics/index.html">&larr; Back to Index</a>
 <br>